Welcome all seeking refuge from dogmatic lifestyle advice!

 I was mocked pretty well by a very high fat blogger over this post: Diabetes progresses on LC/HF Diet.
 Yeah ... genetically predisposed ... fed a crappy diet ... apparently morally repugnant researchers ... but, it all seems to come back to those NEFA.
 Just look at them!

 Last some thoughts on rodents, starch and fructose and the results.
 Rodents are hindgut fermenters ... they are thus more efficient at converting fat to fat but do extract more calories from their carbs than we do through fermentation.
 Sugar is easily metabolized, but I'm beginning to wonder if fructose doesn't offer somewhat of a metabolic advantage in excess of fructose per se (as opposed to contributing to an excess of total caloric intake).
 I've seen reports of considerable malabsorption.
 Unpleasant digestive upsets aside, malabsorption = calories that pass on through.
-Calories not absorbed are not effective calories "in".
+Calories not absorbed are not ultimately considered calories "in" in the energy balance though they will be included in gross intake.
+At the 60% level of sucrose = 30% fructose, an analysis of the stool might have demonstrated some significantly different caloric content.
 Further, since fructose must be metabolized by the liver, I suspect the TEF for fructose is higher than for starch/glucose.
 In my Nutrient Fates post I relay that I was surprised by the TEF of alcohol -- 20% -- more than double that of generic "carb".
 It is possible that fructose metabolism has some sort of hierarchy preference and increase in TEF.

-In Conclusion: You're a human with a family history of T2 diabetes.
-That's kinda like being our B/6J mouse.
+In Conclusion: Let's say you're a human with a family history of obesity and/or T2 diabetes, that's kinda like being our B/6J mouse.
 You don't want to get fat and diabetic.
 What seems to be the best dietary approach to hedge your bets on?

 The much maligned, ridiculed, poopood (here) macro nutrient agnostic 'paleo' diet (meat, sea food, eggs, vegetables, tubers, fruits, nuts).
 I'm sorry, but I see it doing wonders, working way better than any form of calorie restricted SAD or low fat approach.
 We know very little.
 I do know excluding NAD's improves a whole slew of health parameters in real life (and in humans).
 Why?
 I'm very anxious to find out, but until then I chose to navigate on subjective observations and blood work, rather than on rodent studies using weird concoctions.
 Silly me, a stupid radical ;-).